Table of Contents[Hide][Show]

 We’re going to cover a bunch of different types of videos that will work for just about every type of business, they may not all be applicable to you, so pick out the ones that are the right fit & hopefully this will inspire you to start creating videos for your business and to start utilizing the power of YouTube video marketing.

-Now, let’s get started, here are 22 YouTube video ideas for your business:
+Now, let’s get started, here are 22 creative business video ideas for YouTube (or watch the video).

 1. Make a behind-the-scenes video